Table of Contents

 Receive COPR at port of entry

-PR card mailed to your Canadian address
+PR card is mailed

 Many applicants:

-Know 80–90% of the process
+Know 80β90% of the process

 Assume they know everything